All-European International Humanitarian and Refugee Law Moot Court Competition

 ORGANISER: Faculty of Law, University of Ljubljana (Professor Vasilka Sancin, PhD) PARTNER INSTITUTIONS:

 - International Committee of the Red Cross (ICRC)

 - United Nations High Commissioner for Refugees (UNHCR)

 - Slovenian Red Cross

-ABOUT THE COMPETITION: This moot court competition is based on the Case Study carefully prepared by the organisers in cooperation with the ICRC and UNHCR, which addresses the most pertinent and topical questions relating to international humanitarian and refugee law, drawing on the current crisis situations.
-It is designed to encourage students to learn and understand the fundamental concepts of international humanitarian and refugee law by addressing concrete legal problems and practice their legal argumentation in front of experienced jury members.
+ABOUT THE COMPETITION: This moot court competition is based on a Case Study which is carefully prepared by the organisers in cooperation with the ICRC and UNHCR and addresses the most pertinent and topical questions relating to international humanitarian and refugee law, drawing on the current crisis situations.
+It is designed to encourage students to study and understand the fundamental concepts of international humanitarian and refugee law by addressing concrete legal problems and practice their legal argumentation in front of experienced judges and panel members.

-The Faculty of Law of the University of Ljubljana will host the 4th edition of the All-European International Humanitarian and Refugee Law Moot Court Competition from 20 – 24 November 2019.
+The Faculty of Law of the University of Ljubljana will host the 5th edition of the All-European International Humanitarian and Refugee Law Moot Court Competition between November 25th – 29th 2020.

 CALL FOR APPLICATIONS

 All European universities are invited to apply for the 5th edition of the